 Håll dig uppdaterad med våra nyheter

-- Gross profit amounted to SEK -2.6 million, which is an improvement of SEK 4.7 million compared to the corresponding period in 2018.
+- Operating profit amounted to SEK -18.7(-15.5) million, which is a decrease of SEK -3.2 million compared to the corresponding period in 2019.
+The decrease in sales had a negative impact on earnings.

 Events after the end of the period